mhuang22/lsh/README.md

 </ol>
 Used Locality-Sensitive Hashing (LSH) to find similar users and made movie recommendations using Python and Spark
-• Divided users into partitions, discovered similar users by applying minhash to compute signatures for the partitions • Implemented LSH to speed up the process of finding similar users
+<li> • Divided users into partitions, discovered similar users by applying minhash to compute signatures for the partitions </li> <li>• Implemented LSH to speed up the process of finding similar users
-• Computed Jaccard similarities of similar users identified by LSH, made recommendations based on LSH result
+</li><li>• Computed Jaccard similarities of similar users identified by LSH, made recommendations based on LSH result</li>